dfin-ai/dfinsell-payment-gateway/readme.txt

 Visit the DFin website and log in to your account.
 Navigate to Developer Settings to generate or retrieve API keys.

 == Changelog ==

+= 1.1.1 (Beta) =
+* Fixed: Improved the payment lock mechanism to prevent simultaneous transactions from conflicting when using multiple accounts.

 = 1.1.0 (Beta) =
 * Added Multiple Payment Accounts: Users can now add and manage multiple payment accounts, each with its own API keys and settings, allowing flexible payment configurations.